 Telephone the Citizens Advice Bureau on 08444 111 444

 If you think you have suffered racial discrimination or harassment, you can contact the Equality and Human Rights Commission:

 Local Ward Councillor

 At any time during this process you may refer your complaint to your local ward councillor and it will be dealt with in line with the Council’s complaint procedure.
-If you do not know who your local councillor is, use our 'Find' feature to find out who they are.
+If you are unsure about which ward you live in or who your local Councillor is, you can find details about your local Councillors and contact them.

 Have your say